nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Mark one visit as done : `done`

-Marks a scheduled visit to an elderly as done.
+Marks a next visit to an elderly as done.

 Format: `done INDEX`

 * `INDEX` is the index of the elderly visited by the user.
-It is a **strictly positive integer, and must be included.** There must be a scheduled visit for the elderly before the visit can be marked as done.
+It is a **strictly positive integer, and must be included.**
+  There must be a next visit for the elderly before the visit can be marked as done.

 <div markdown="block" class="alert alert-info">
 :information_source: Where does the marked visit go?